VanFanelia/joustmania-remastered/README.md

 - add winner sounds to ffa game
 - add players death sound
 - fixing lobby when game was over
+- fixing bug of dying players are red with touch of black instead of complete black

 - colored logs
 - save variables in external file